🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 ThreatConnect® is a registered trademark, and TC Exchange™ is a trademark, of ThreatConnect, Inc.

-Azure® and Microsoft® are registered trademarks, and Active Directory™, Microsoft Defender™, and Microsoft Sentinel™ are trademarks, of Microsoft Corporation.
+Microsoft® is a registered trademark, and Microsoft Defender™, Microsoft Entra™, and Microsoft Sentinel™ are trademarks, of Microsoft Corporation.